- Who was available from the study to assist us with questions as they come up for the protocol?

 EVLP begins once lung perfusion starts on the EVLP circuit.
 The EVLP procedure runs for a minimum of 3 hours up to a maximum of 6 hours.

-Will the study centers receive an alert when a lung is sent for EVLP?
+Did the study centers receive an alert when lungs were sent for EVLP?

-The involved transplant program will receive electronic alerts when a lung arrives at LBE facilities.
-At the conclusion of the EVLP procedure, the study center will receive another alert telling the transplant physician to log in and enter their disposition of the lung (accept or decline for transplant) in the client portal of the CMX.
+The involved transplant program received electronic alerts when a lung arrived at LBE facilities.
+At the conclusion of the EVLP procedure, the study center received another alert telling the transplant physician to log in and entered their disposition of the lung (accept or decline for transplant).

-The protocol has no requirements for the way that the lungs are procured.
-However, we do have a “Lung Retrieval and Preservation for EVLP” reference that has recommendations for lung retrieval specifically for EVLP.
-It is recommended to review this reference and to share it with your colleagues who perform the lung retrieval.
+The protocol had no requirements for the way that the lungs are procured.
+However, we did have a “Lung Retrieval and Preservation for EVLP” reference that has recommendations for lung retrieval specifically for EVLP.

-Who is responsible for transportation arrangements to and from LBE facilities?
+Who was responsible for transportation arrangements to and from LBE facilities?

-The transplant center and/or OPO are in charge of arranging air transportation and LBE is responsible for ground local transportation to the EVLP facility.
-If for whatever reason transportation arrangements cannot be made expeditiously, Lung Bioengineering is able to assist in air and ground transportation logistics.
-An EVLP Specialist contacts the appropriate transplant center personnel to ensure that lungs are imported and exported as quickly as possible.
-The air and/or ground transportation cost involved with the import of lungs to LBE facilities from the donor location are paid for by LBE regardless of EVLP outcome to transplant.
-Air and/or ground transportation cost for exporting lungs to an accepting clinical trial site are also paid by LBE.
-For reimbursement of transportation costs, LBE must be aware of the method of transportation in advance of any lung import/export activity, and the cost to be paid by LBE must be reasonable.
+The transplant center and/or OPO were in charge of arranging air transportation, and LBE was responsible for local ground transportation to the EVLP facility.
+If, for any reason, transportation arrangements could not be made expeditiously, Lung Bioengineering was able to assist with air and ground transportation logistics.
+An EVLP Specialist contacted the appropriate transplant center personnel to ensure that lungs were imported and exported as quickly as possible.

 Can a single lung be perfused on your system?